Facilities Use Policy #402

 4. Scheduled users will receive a permit indicating the event location, date, time, and other information (such as approval for any temporary structures, electrical power and/or sound amplification, etc).The permit must be available for inspection upon request throughout the event.

-5. Any groups conducting commercial exchanges in exterior spaces on campus must prominently display a valid permit issued and signed by the Vice Chancellor for Business Affairs.
+5. Any groups conducting commercial exchanges in exterior spaces on campus must prominently display a valid permit issued and signed by the Vice Chancellor for Finance and Administration.

 1. No permanent structures may be erected on University grounds.